 We are excited to introduce one of our collaborating artists- Cornwall based Jo Polack, who creates a variety of ocean inspired artworks.
 This following article is based around her recent project 'SeaweedStories 2020' and how seaweed inspires her artistically and scientifically.
 There is also mention of her work with the continuous plankton recorder survey.

 What is SeaweedStories 2020?
 Jo’s Seaweed Stories is a collection of seaweed based/inspired artworks.
-The following is an excerpt from Jo’s Instagram (@jopolack1) describing the project:
+The following is an excerpt from Jo’s Instagram (@jopolack1) describing the project.
+See the whole interview here and check out the webinar Jo and her "seaweed sister", marine biologist Angie Gall, hosted in November 2021.

 “SeaweedStories is what I've come to call this 2020 journey deeper into my beloved local shoreline ecosystem (not just a random artwork naming because I'm a sucker for a bit of alliteration).
 It’s been an unexpected adventure - an essential characteristic of all classic stories.
 It has many intertwining threads; stories of following treasure as it presents itself along the path, responding to intrigue and curiosity, learning from and with other humans, learning many lessons from nature, stories of the seaweed itself, of the process of gaining knowledge, of understanding more about each species and its place in its habitat, the stories of my attempts to do justice to its beauty through my creativity.